-- A. A written position description which accurately reflects the job functions will be developed by the appropriate Search Committee, or the General Presbyter and the Personnel Committee, Ministry Coordinating Council depending on the position to be filled.
-New positions must be approved by the Ministry Coordinating and Planning Commission Council and, in the case of the exempt staff, also approved by the Ppresbytery. - B. Position descriptions will be validated by the General Presbyter in consultation with the new staff_member and the Personnel Committee Ministry Coordinating Council 4 to 6 months following employment.
-Minor changes may be approved by the Personnel Committee Ministry of Presbytery Operations, with significant changes in job function to be approved by the Ministry Coordinating and Planning Commission Council.
-Should the new person be called by the presbytery, the changes would have to be approved by the Personnel Committee.
-Ministry Coordinating Council. - C. Advertised positions shall state that the Ppresbytery is an Equal Employment Opportunity employer.
+- A. A written position description which accurately reflects the job functions will be developed by the appropriate Search Committee, or the General Presbyter and the Ministry Coordinating Council depending on the position to be filled.
+New positions must be approved by the Ministry Coordinating Council and, in the case of the exempt staff, also approved by the presbytery. - B. Position descriptions will be validated by the General Presbyter in consultation with the new staff member and the Ministry Coordinating Council 4 to 6 months following employment.
+Minor changes may be approved by the Ministry of Presbytery Operations, with significant changes in job function to be approved by the Ministry Coordinating Council.
+Should the new person be called by the presbytery, the changes would have to be approved by the presbytery upon recommendation by the Ministry Coordinating Council. - C. Advertised positions shall state that the presbytery is an Equal Employment Opportunity employer.
 The E.E.O. policy shall be followed in consideration of applicants. - D. All new employees as part of the hiring process shall be subject to background checks.
 All applicants who have been offered employment regardless of classification are required to submit a written application prior to the initial interview.
-The creation of all full-time, part-time and interim positions shall be upon the recommendation of the Ministry Coordinating and Planning Council.
+The creation of all full-time, part-time and interim positions shall be upon the recommendation of the Ministry Coordinating Council.
 All staff will have a background check performed prior to their hiring that includes Driver's License, credit, and criminal background checks.
-Review of each background check is done by the General Presbyter and will be retained under lock-and-key in the Presbytery Officepresbytery office. - E. The Personnel Committee, in consultation with Committee on Presbytery Administration, Ministry Coordinating Council will make recommendations to either the Coordinating and Planning Commission or Presbytery for salary ranges for each position description and recommendations for any salary changes or bonuses.
+Review of each background check is done by the General Presbyter and will be retained under lock-and-key in the presbytery office. - E. The Ministry Coordinating Council will make recommendations for salary ranges for each position description and recommendations for any salary changes or bonuses.

-XIV.
+30 XIV.
 The Employer

-The legal employer of all presbytery staff is the legal corporation of the presbytery.
+- The legal employer of all presbytery staff is the legal corporation of the presbytery.
 The presbytery, in consultation with the Synod of South Atlantic, will have the authority to employ, appoint, call, terminate, provide compensation and benefits and direct the work of its staff.
 The General Presbyter is the head of staff of the presbytery with the exception of DWA staff.
 DWA staff report to the Director.
-The General Presbyter is responsible to oversee all employment, termination, compensation, and benefits, and to direct the work of staff in accordance with the goals and objectives of the presbytery.

-General Presbyter: The search for and election of the General Presbyter will be coordinated by the Ministry Coordinating and Planning Commission Council.
+The General Presbyter is responsible to oversee all employment, termination, compensation, and benefits, and to direct the work of staff in accordance with the goals and objectives of the presbytery. - General Presbyter: The search for and election of the General Presbyter will be coordinated by the Ministry Coordinating Council.

-Elected staff: The General Presbyter, stated clerk, and treasurer are elected by presbytery in accordance with the provisions of the Book of Order.

-Non-exempt staff: Non-exempt staff positions are hired upon recommendation of the General_Presbyter and concurrence by the Personnel Committee Ministry Coordinating Council.
+- Elected staff: The General Presbyter, stated clerk, and treasurer are elected by presbytery in accordance with the provisions of the Book of Order. - Non-exempt staff: Non-exempt staff positions are hired upon recommendation of the General Presbyter and concurrence by the Ministry Coordinating Council.